FP Crown LogoFP Crown Logo

 Keep it simple.
 4 items max.

 Chapters that offer way too many items tend to lose people.
-It’s called decision fatigue.
+Whether it’s because of decision fatigue or analysis paralysis, people just won’t end up buying anything.
 Stick to 3–4 strong items with a few different colors to choose from.

 Want to avoid other common pitfalls?
 Read Common Mistakes Sororities Make With Custom Apparel & How To Avoid Them.